Updated May 21, 2021

-Whether called M-1 or OM-1, the result was still the same: the camera was the talk of the industry and Olympus proceeded to absolutely bury Leitz when it came to sales (surprise, surprise), which came to approximately 1.5 million copies before the camera was updated to the OM-1N in 1979.
+Whether called M-1 or OM-1, the result was still the same: the camera was the talk of the industry and Olympus proceeded to absolutely bury Leitz when it came to sales (surprise, surprise), which came to approximately 1.5 million copies before the camera was updated as the OM-1N in 1979.
 For comparison, total Leica SLR production from 1964 - 2009 was around 488,000 (for 13 separate models).
 And as for their vaunted M-series, Leitz managed to produce just under 52,000 Leica M4, M4-2, M5, and MDa models combined from 1972 - 79.
 So, Olympus didn't make out too bad with their nice-guy attitude :-).
 The irony in all of this was Maitani-san's affection for Leica, as his personal camera had been a Leica IIIf, and it was the compact, dense nature of that body and its lenses which inspired his approach to designing a better SLR.
 Twisting the knife for Leitz (who renamed themselves Leica after their most famous product in 1986) just a bit more, we now know that about 52,000 Olympus M-1s (oh my, the irony no longer drips, it is a torrent ;-)) did manage to escape into the wild before the nomenclature change took effect.
 Ooh, that's going to leave a mark :-o.

 The OM-1 was intended for professional and advanced amateur use.
 It was tested for 100,000 shutter actuations (equivalent to the Nikon F & F2 and Canon F-1) in conditions ranging from -20 to +50 Celsius (-4 to +122 Fahrenheit), while reducing weight to 740 grams (26.1 oz) with a 50/1.4 lens mounted versus 1,185 grams (41.8 oz) for the Nikon F Photomic FTN and 1,180 grams (41.6 oz) for the Canon F-1 with their respective 50/1.4 lenses mounted.
 Initially, the Nikon and Canon models had the advantage of attaching an accessory Motor Drive, but Olympus rectified this in 1974 with the introduction of the OM-1MD (initially, a sticker was added to the front of the camera with a permanent smaller inset plate soon replacing the sticker).